Antoinette Sandbach: Political career

 In the 2007 Welsh Assembly election, Sandbach contested the Labour-held constituency of Delyn.
 She lost, but achieved a swing of 3.7% from Labour to Conservative and Labour narrowly held the seat by just 511 votes.
 Sandbach contested the Delyn parliamentary constituency in the 2010 general election, but lost again, though achieving a larger swing of 6.7% from Labour to Conservative.
 Following the death of Brynle Williams in 2011, she became a Conservative Regional Assembly Member for North Wales.

 During her time in the Assembly she was appointed Shadow Rural Affairs Minister.
 In 2014, she was appointed Shadow Minister for the Environment.
 Sandbach also sat on the Assembly's Environment and Sustainability Committee.

 In March 2015, Sandbach was selected as the Conservative Party candidate for the Conservative-held seat of Eddisbury in Cheshire, England.
 She held the safe Conservative seat with a majority of nearly 13,000, and promptly resigned from the Welsh Assembly, to be succeeded by Janet Haworth.

 On entering the House she was elected to the Welsh Affairs Select Committee and the Energy and Climate Change Select Committee, which she sat on until it was disbanded in October 2016.
-In March 2017, she was elected on to the Business, Energy and Industrial Strategy Select Committee and has subsequently been re-elected to the Committee since the 2017 General Election.
-She was also an elected executive member of the 1922 Committee of backbench Conservative MPs since 2015.
+In March 2017, she was elected on to the Business, Energy and Industrial Strategy Select Committee and was subsequently re-elected to the committee after the 2017 General Election.
+Sandbach was appointed to the joint committee examining the failure of Carillion and was highly critical of the lack of oversight by the auditors and directors of the company.

+She was also an elected executive member of the 1922 Committee of backbench Conservative MPs from 2015 to 2019.